socrata/dev.socrata.com/docs/datatypes/checkbox.md

 } ]
 {% endhighlight %}

-The following operators can be used with `checkbox` datatypes:
+The following operators can be used with `checkbox` fields:

 | Operator | Description                                                                       |
 | ---       | ---                                                                               |